Fields interpretable in the free group: Test sequences, Envelopes and Implicit Function Theorems

-In this subsection we will connect solutions of first-order formulas with test sequences of towers.
-The principle is that for a nonempty first-order formula $\phi(\bar{x})$ there are always a tower $\mathcal{T}(G,\F)$, a designated tuple (denoted by the same letters $\bar{x}$) in $G$, and a test sequence $(h_n)_{n<\omega}:G\rightarrow\F$ such that $\F\models\phi(h_n(\bar{x}))$.
-Sela \cite{SelaIm} proved that for every nonempty first-order formula, there exist finitely many such towers which in addition contain the set.
-Since the definable sets that correspond to the towers are Diophantine, he called them the {\em Diophantine Envelope}.
+The principal idea is that for a nonempty first-order formula $\phi(\bar{x})$, i.e. a formula for which $\F\models\exists \bar{x}\phi(\bar{x})$, there are always a tower $\mathcal{T}(G,\F)$, a distinguished tuple (denoted by the same letters $\bar{x}$) in $G$, and a test sequence $(h_n)_{n<\omega}:G\rightarrow\F$ such that $\F\models\phi(h_n(\bar{x}))$.
+A consequence of Sela's \cite[Theorem 1.3]{SelaIm} is that for every nonempty first-order formula, there exist finitely many such towers, the {\em Diophantine envelope} of the formula, that the union of the corresponding Diophantine sets contains the solution set of the formula.
+To be more precise we record the ungraded version of Sela's result (one may obtain it by applying Sela's Theorem 1.3 to the formula $\psi(\bar x, \bar y, \bar a):=\phi(\bar x, \bar a)\land \bar y=\bar a)$, i.e. by adding $\bar y$ as dummy variables and make them equal to the coefficients):